By Sarah Morgan Johnson

 The Academy recognizes Honorary Fellows for their outstanding contributions to nursing and/or health care and the positive and ongoing impact of their work in influencing nursing and health care.
 Honorary Fellowship is granted only to persons outside of the nursing profession.

 Vance, who holds a doctorate in developmental and child psychology, master’s degrees in psychology and gerontology and a bachelor’s degree in psychology, joined the School as Assistant Professor in 2006, progressing to the rank of Professor in 2015 and was named University Professor in 2024.
-He serves as the School’s Director of Research and holds a dual faculty appointment in the College of Arts and Sciences Department of Psychology.
+He serves as the School’s Director of Grant Regulatory and Review Processes and holds a dual faculty appointment in the College of Arts and Sciences Department of Psychology.
 He also holds appointments in nine UAB university-wide centers, including the Center for AIDS Research, Alzheimer’s Disease Center, Integrative Center for Aging Research, Comprehensive Neuroscience Center and O’Neal Comprehensive Cancer Center.

 Vance has made significant contributions to the study of neurocognitive aging and HIV and AIDS care for the aging, bridging multiple disciplines, including health care, psychology, gerontology and infectious diseases.
 He has received more than $4 million in extramural grant funding as a PI and more than $35 million as Co-Investigator from organizations including the National Institutes of Health, the National Institute of Nursing Research, and the National Institute of Aging.